 The tether cord cap provided with your snowmobile contains an electronic chip in which a unique digital code is permanently memorized.
-Your authorized SKI-DOO dealer programs this key code in the MPEM (Multi-Purpose Electronic Module) or ECU (Electronic Control Unit) of your snowmobile to allow engine operation above 3000 RPM if and only if this unique code has been read after engine starting.
+Your authorized SKI-DOO dealer programs this key code in the ECU (Electronic Control Unit) of your snowmobile to allow engine operation above 3000 RPM if and only if this unique code has been read after engine starting.